home-assistant/builder/README.md

         Build our base images.
     --machine <VERSION=ALL,X,Y>
         Build the machine based image for a release/landingpage.

   Security:
     --with-codenotary <USER> <PASSWORD> <OWNER>
         Enable signing images with CodeNotary.
 Need set follow env:
-    --validate-from <ORG|signer>
-        Validate the FROM image which is used to build the image.
     --validate-cache <ORG|signer>
         Validate the cache image which is used to build the image.
 ```